How to Plan the Trip to Grand Canyon West Rim Solo

 Las Vegas Hotels on a budget (under $80 per night)

-If you are interested in Grand Canyon Lodging, check out this article about the nearest hotels to Grand Canyon West Rim
+If you are interested in Grand Canyon Lodging, check out this article about the nearest hotels to the Grand Canyon West Rim

-What to Know Before Visiting Grand Canyon
+What to Know Before Visiting the Grand Canyon

-2. Make sure you wear comfortable clothes and shoes.
+- Make sure you wear comfortable clothes and shoes.
 You will have to walk a lot and there can be snakes on your way, so your body should be covered.

-3. You will have to pay for the entrance if you go on your own, but if you go on a tour, the admission price is most likely to be included in the tour ticket price.
+- You will have to pay for the entrance if you go on your own, but if you go on a tour, the admission price is most likely to be included in the tour ticket price.

-4. West Rim is closer to Las Vegas than South Rim.
+- West Rim is closer to Las Vegas than South Rim.
 Also, they stop selling tickets after 4:30 pm from November to March.

-5. If you do not want to walk in the Grand Canyon, you can take a helicopter tour.
+- If you do not want to walk in the Grand Canyon, you can take a helicopter tour.
 The price is expensive, but if you are not afraid of heights and flying between rocks, the views from the top should be amazing.

-6. The Skywalk is located on the West Rim and is available for a fee.
+- The Skywalk is located on the West Rim and is available for a fee.
 Keep in mind that taking personal pictures is not allowed there.
 There are professional photographers who will be taking pictures for you.
 Not for free, of course.
 Check Skywalk tickets here.

-7. While you will be in the Grand Canyon, be very careful and do not walk close to the edge, as there are no protective borders at all.
+- While you will be in the Grand Canyon, be very careful and do not walk close to the edge, as there are no protective borders at all.
 There are many people who died by losing control and stepping over the edge while taking selfies.
 BE EXTRA CAREFUL.

-9. Another alternative way to explore the canyon is hiking.
+- Another alternative way to explore the canyon is hiking.

-10. As most likely it will be super hot on your visit, make sure you have plenty of water and stay hydrated.
+- As most likely it will be super hot on your visit, make sure you have plenty of water and stay hydrated.

-11. Before you get to the Canyon, you will be stopped on your way to check your temperature.
+- Before you get to the Canyon, you will be stopped on your way to check your temperature.
 After that, you will be able to continue your journey.
-If you travel on your own or as a part of the group, you will need to leave your vehicle at the terminal station and will use their shuttle.
+If you travel on your own or as a part of the group, you will need to leave your vehicle at the terminal station and use their shuttle.

-13. Most likely there won’t be a signal for your phone (unless you have a Verizon).
+- Most likely there won’t be a signal for your phone (unless you have a Verizon).

 Top Tours of the Grand Canyon West Rim